-white perch fishing remains really good for patient anglers.
-Spend some time relaxing in any coastal estuary with a little piece of bait (shrimp/sandworm) on a small hook, enjoying some jumbo white perch.
+WHITE PERCH fishing remains good for those dedicated and patient anglers.
+Spend some time relaxing in any coastal estuary with a little piece of bait (shrimp/sandworm) on a small hook, enjoying some jumbo white perch on the flood tide.
 Wow, they are good eating.
-Perch are found in estuaries, tidal rivers and coves along the Connecticut shoreline.
+Perch are found in shallow water at any estuary, tidal river and cove along Connecticut's shoreline.
 Productive spots include the Pawcatuck River (Stanton Weir Pit/Point), Mystic River, upper Thames River and Niantic River, lower Connecticut River (DEEP Marine Headquarters fishing pier), Black Hall River, Lieutenant River, North/South Cove and Hamburg Cove.
 Grass Shrimp and or a small piece of sandworm fished on the bottom are the keys to success.

-BLUE CRAB fishing is improving after the first shed.
-Crabs are now mating, becoming more active and feeding heavily in the tidal creeks and rivers.
-With little time...you can catch a lot of blue crabs of all sizes.
-Also, please remember it's mating season for the crabs and release all egg-bearing females (sooks or lemon bellies).
-Note: If you release the female...more males will venture into the area and improve your overall crab catches.
-There are some large "jimmies" (male crabs) being captured (8.75 inches spike to spike) along with some impressive sooks (females up to 7 inches carapace width).
+BLUE CRAB fishing fishing is good.
+Crabs are done with the first shed and are continuing to mate.
+With some patience you can catch a lot of blue crabs of all sizes.
+Please remember it's mating season for the crabs and release all egg-bearing females (sooks or lemon bellies).
+Crabbers note: If you release the female...more males will venture into the area and improve your overall crab catches.
+There are some large "jimmies" (male crabs) being captured (8.5/8" spike to spike) along with some impressive sooks (females up to 7.25 inches carapace width).
 Remember...all egg bearing females must be released without avoidable injury.
 Minimum carapace length is 5 inches for a hard shell crab.
 Blue crab fishermen please release all diamondback terrapins' caught in your traps.
 The turtles must be released without avoidable injury.
 These turtles are also feeding and laying eggs along CT's coast.
 Legal gear types include: scoop (dip) net, hand line, star crab trap, circular (topless) trap not exceeding 26 inches in diameter.
 Maryland Style Crab traps are prohibited.
 Chicken with the skin on it (along with a long handle net) and a small circular crab trap is the preferred method to capture these tasty crabs.
-Blue Crab Fact Sheet.
-Angler's please also note: It's illegal to snag blue crabs.
+Blue Crab Fact Sheet Angler's please also note: It's illegal to snag blue crabs.